instruxi-io/SxT-Utils-Hardhat/README.md

-## Mesh Serverless
+## SxT-Utils Hardhat

-> The Mesh Serverless project provides a user-friendly framework for DApp development with the Mesh SDK.
-If you are only using Space and Time, you can skip to the part 5 of the setup ReadMe sectioned, **SxT Utils**.
+### The SxT-Utils Hardhat project provides a user-friendly framework for DApp development with the SxT Typescript SDK.
+It serves as a monorepo for managing smart contracts, deploying DApp backends to Space and Time

 ### Dependencies